 Employee Provident Fund, Public Provident Fund, the New Pension System are EEE.

-EET or ‘Exempt Exempt Taxable’ are investments which have the principal and the interest earned exempted from taxation, but the income finally redeemed is taxed, according to the tax bracket we fall in.
+EET or ‘Exempt Exempt Taxable’ are investments that have the principal and the interest earned exempted from taxation, but the income finally redeemed is taxed, according to the tax bracket we fall in.

-ETE or ‘Exempt Taxable Exempt’ is a category of investment products which tax the interest, according to our tax bracket, and not the other two (principal and withdrawn income).
+ETE or ‘Exempt Taxable Exempt’ is a category of investment products that tax the interest, according to our tax bracket, and not the other two (principal and withdrawn income).